spotlight47/active-audience/README.md

 # active-audience
-Tracking theater audience attendance trends beyond Broadway
+Tracking audience attendance trends across the country for theater and performing arts venues.
+Linking venues by geographic location.